 Yue Loong in Taiwan started making Datsun and Nissan passenger cars in the early 1960s under YLN designations, but didn’t make the 6-cylinder Patrol, as the original 4-cylinder Willys Jeep was made there as YL from 1956.

 This model tried to look more like a Land Rover though it kept the Jeep form stylized in the front fenders.
 It normally had rear side benches, but a cross bench was available, with a horizontally hinged rear gate.
+Most of the time, the doors of the canvas top model were detachable.
 The door handles initially were recessed, but, except for the van/wagon, became exposed for the export by 1966, and for the Japanese market in another form by 1968 (later used in the export as well), widening the vehicle beyond the 1.70 meter.
 In 1974 in Japan, a protrusion was placed above the front wheels also protecting the side turn lamps, which were added by 1970.

 In 1961 an export 2-door wagon (with integral body) arrived with 3 seat rows, following a windowed van in Japan with 2 seat rows.
 A version with 4 doors was also known, as well as one with one door at the driver’s side and 2 opposite closing doors at the passenger side.